epimorphics/org-dc/deploy/dataserver/README.md

 `org-merge {period}`

+Constructs and publishes a merged RDF graph for the given period.

+This will extract from the triple store all per-department graphs for that period, plus all permanent graphs that should appear for all period.
+The merged data is kept as a compressed file in `/var/lib/organogram/merges`.

-Is still under development but will rebuild a merged RDF graph for the given period and then publish the merge to the triple store as both the period graph and the current default graph.
+This merged file is then published twice - to the merge graph for that period and to the global default graph.

+The script check that the merged graph is non-trivial.
+An empty more or a merge that is too short (just the size of the permanent graphs) will cause it to abort.
+The threshold for this check needs to be kept in sync with the size of permanent graphs.

+The publication process for a fully populated period should take between 1 and 2 mins on a quiet server.